-Our AL001 product candidate is initially aimed at treating FTD patients who have a known genetic mutation that causes a deficiency in PGRN, which is called FTD-GRN.
-The U.S. Food and Drug Administration (FDA) has granted orphan drug designation for treatment of FTD to AL001, as well as Fast Track designation for the treatment of patients with FTD-GRN.
+Our AL001 product candidate is initially aimed at treating people with FTD who have a known genetic mutation that causes a deficiency in PGRN, which is called FTD-GRN.
+The U.S. Food and Drug Administration (FDA) has granted orphan drug designation for treatment of FTD to AL001, as well as Fast Track designation for the treatment of people with FTD-GRN.
 Fast Track designation is designed to facilitate the development and expedite the review of therapies which treat serious conditions and fill an unmet medical need.
 Programs with Fast Track designation may benefit from early and frequent communications with the FDA, potential priority review, and additionally, a rolling submission of the marketing application.
-In the third quarter of 2019, we advanced AL001 into a Phase 2 study with preliminary patient data in FTD-GRN patients expected throughout 2020.
-The Phase 2 study also includes an additional genetic subset of FTD patients (FTD-C9orf72).
-In addition, in consultation with the FDA, we plan to advance AL001 into a Phase 3 study in FTD-GRN patients in 2020.
+In the third quarter of 2019, we advanced AL001 into a Phase 2, open-label study, which also includes an additional genetic subset of FTD participants (FTD-C9orf72).
+In consultation with the FDA, in July 2020, we advanced AL001 into a pivotal Phase 3 study in both pre-symptomatic and symptomatic participants with FTD-GRN, named INFRONT-3.